Can you guess what’s the most used UV filter in the whole world?

 Wanna know why it’s time to retire avobenzone?
 This UV filter isn’t dangerous or anything like that.
 It’s just not very stable.

 This means it breaks down very quickly when exposed to light.
 If not used together with friends who can stabilise it, it becomes completely useless within one hour!
 But even its friends can’t make it survive that much longer.

 In case you’re wondering, UV filters and technologies that can stabilise avobenzone include Octocrylene, Helioplex, SunSure and AvoTriplex.
 But, as I’ve mentioned, they don’t make it last forever.
 Besides, some of them (yes, Octocrylene, I’m looking at you) can be irritating, especially if you have sensitive skin.

-Lately, avobenzone has been accused of being an endocrine-disruptor.
-If this were true, avobenzone could cause birth defects, developmental disorders and even cancers.
+Critics say Avobenzone is an endocrine-disruptor.
+If this were true, Avobenzone could cause birth defects, developmental disorders and even cancers.

 Here’s the truth: avobenzone has shown endocrine-disrupting abilities.

 By the way, I’m not saying that plants will kill you.
-What I’m saying is that just because something has endocrine-disrupting abilities, it doesn’t automatically makes it dangeorus.
+What I’m saying is that just because something has endocrine-disrupting abilities, it doesn’t automatically mean it’s dangeorus.
 In the case of Avobenzone (and many plants), there are too weak to do any harm.

 I said before and I’ll say it again: there’s NO research showing that Avobenzone is toxic or dangerous for human health.

 But, a study found that Avobenzone IS aborbed by the body.
 For most of us, this is NOT a problem.
-We just get rid of it when we pee.
-But it MAY (may NOT is) a problem for women who are pregnant or breastfeeding and young children.
+You just get rid of it when you pee.
+But it MAY be a problem for young children and women who are pregnant or breastfeeding.

 What Are The Best Sunscreens With Avobenzone?